COACHE Faculty Job Satisfaction Survey

 The COACHE survey is designed to be repeated to establish a cycle of continuous review and improvement.
 The COACHE team recommends that institutions use the results of their surveys and associated action plans to make improvements and then determine when it is appropriate to administer the COACHE survey.
 It’s too early in the process to determine if Penn State will repeat the COACHE survey in the future.

-How will the results be used to identify areas for improvement, and what process will Penn Who will be responsible for implementing changes that come from the survey?
+How will the results be used to identify areas for improvement, and what process will Penn State develop for implementing changes that come from the survey?

-Will Penn State be receiving results for each campus?
+Has Penn State received results for each campus?
 For each college?

 Contact